ibm-cloud-docs/apps/ts_apps.md

 You don't have the appropriate level of authority to perform the actions.
 {: tsCauses}

-To obtain the appropriate authority level, use one of the following methods.
+To get the appropriate authority level, use one of the following methods.
 {: tsResolve}

 * Select another organization and space for which you have the developer role.